Support Intelligent, In-Depth, Trustworthy Journalism.

 Stephanie serves on the advisory board of Report for America, and has also been a host of Ethics Matter, a public affairs program by the Carnegie Council for Ethics in International Affairs.
 In 2015, she was awarded an Asian American Journalists Association “Mentor of the Year” Award.

 Stephanie received her BA from the University of Pennsylvania, with a double-major in International Relations and Environmental Studies.
-She was born and raised in Southern California and has a husband and two children.
+She was born and raised in Southern California and has two children.